 That's my own personal view.

-They're now abusing the power of their office, and they're using it for political purposes, nefarious purposes, so that they can bludgeon, keep a dead story alive, and uh drive people nuts.
+They're now abusing the power of their office and they're using it for political purposes, nefarious purposes, so that they can bludgeon, keep a dead story alive, and drive people nuts.

 I'll give you the final word.

-But the bottom line, uh, I I just don't like how they're using the the power of the government to go after people to uh to just uh destroy their life.
+But the bottom line, I just don't like how they're using the power of the government to go after people to just destroy their lives.

-You know, it's sad that we come down to this and the media is right along with it.
+You know, it's sad that we come down to this and the media's right along with it.

 That's it.